Deformations of Coisotropic Submanifolds in Jacobi Manifolds

 \subsection{Independence of the tubular embedding}

-Now we show that, as already in the symplectic \cite[Appendix]{OP2005}, the Poisson \cite{CS2008}, and the l.c.s.~\cite[Theorem 9.5]{LO2012} cases, the $L_\infty$-algebra in Proposition \ref{prop:linfty} does not really depend on the choice of a fat tubular neighborhood, in the sense clarified by Proposition \ref{prop:gauge_invariance} below.
+Now we show that, as already in the symplectic \cite[Appendix]{OP2005}, the Poisson \cite{CS2008}, and the l.c.s.~\cite[Theorem 9.5]{LO2012} cases, the $L_\infty$-algebra in Proposition~\ref{prop:linfty} does not really depend on the choice of a fat tubular neighborhood, in the sense clarified by Proposition \ref{prop:gauge_invariance} below.
 As a consequence, its $L_\infty$-isomorphism class is an \emph{invariant} of the coisotropic submanifold.

-\begin{proposition} Let $S$ be a coisotropic submanifold of the Jacobi manifold $(M,L,J=\{-,-\})$.
-Then the $L_\infty$-algebra structures on $\Gamma (\wedge^\bullet N_\ell S \otimes \ell)$ associated to different choices of the fat tubular neighborhood $L_{NS} \INTO L$ of $\ell$ in $L$ are $L_\infty$-isomorphic. \end{proposition}
+\begin{proposition} Let $S$ be a coisotropic submanifold of the Jacobi manifold $(M,L,J \equiv \{-,-\})$.
+Then the $L_\infty$-algebra structures on $\Gamma (\wedge^\bullet N_\ell S \otimes \ell)[1]$ associated to different choices of the fat tubular neighborhood $L_{NS} \INTO L$ of $\ell$ in $L$ are $L_\infty$-isomorphic. \end{proposition}

-The proof is just an adaptation of the one given by Cattaneo and Sch\"atz in the Poisson setting (see Subsections 4.1 and 4.2 of \cite{CS2008}) and it is based on Theorem 3.2 of \cite{CS2008} and the fact that \emph{any two fat tubular neighborhoods are isotopic} (in the sense of Lemma \ref{lem:isotopy} below).
-Before proving Proposition \ref{prop:gauge_invariance}, let us recall Cattaneo-Sch\"atz Theorem.
+The proof is an adaptation of the one given by Cattaneo and Sch\"atz in the Poisson setting (see Subsections 4.1 and 4.2 of \cite{CS2008}, see also Remark~\ref{rem:CS} below) and it is based on Theorem 3.2 of \cite{CS2008} and the fact that \emph{any two fat tubular neighborhoods are isotopic} (in the sense of Lemma \ref{lem:isotopy} below).
+Before proving Proposition \ref{prop:gauge_invariance}, let us recall Cattaneo--Sch\"atz Theorem.
 We will present a ``minimal version'' of it, adapted to our purposes.
 The main ingredients are the following.